Author Archives: Dungadin

 Robinson-Pierpont Greek New Testament 2018 edition

-The 2018 edition of the Robinson-Pierpont text has very few, and minor, text changes from the 2005 edition, including one corrected error of reading (based on misinterpretation of Hoskier’s data) at Rev 2:17 (now omits φαγειν) and John 18:11, 32, where a marginal reading has now become the main text and vice versa.
+The 2026 edition of the Robinson-Pierpont text has very few, and minor, text changes from the 2005 edition, including one corrected error of reading (based on misinterpretation of Hoskier’s data) at Rev 2:17 (now omits φαγειν) and John 18:11, 32, where a marginal reading has now become the main text and vice versa.
 Mainly it has updates and corrections in capitalization, accentuation, and punctuation, plus some previously missing iota subscripts.
-The most significant changes in this 2018 edition is that the variant readings of the Nestle-Aland text are updated to the NA28 in the catholic epistles, and in the Acts of the Apostles, to the ECM (Editio Critica Maior), which changes in Acts will likely be the text of the NA29.
+The most significant changes in this 2018 edition is that the variant readings of the Nestle-Aland text are updated to the NA28 in the catholic epistles, and in the Acts of the Apostles, to the NA29.

 Now available for download by right-clicking here or going to the long list on my translations page: Robinson, Maurice A., and Pierpont, William G.: The New Testament in the Original Greek, Byzantine Textform; PDF, 13 MB.
 This is a free download of a single pdf.
 (A stripped down edition without variants or Appendix is available also, a 9 MB pdf.)
 This Robinson-Pierpont edition of the Greek New Testament attempts to represent the Byzantine text form archetype.
 This is not the same approach to textual criticism as, for example, the Hodges-Farstad Majority Text approach.
 Also included in this document is the Appendix, entitled, “The Case for Byzantine Priority” by Maurice A. Robinson, PhD.